carinam17/carinam17.github.io/Services/README.md

 #### Line Editing and Revision

 A second pair of eyes never hurts.
 Even better, the input of an experienced writer can enhance the impact of your written content.
-From grammatical errors to improvements in structure and format, line editing and revision services are a great option for businesses looking to refine and polish their messaging.
+From catching elusive grammatical errors to improving structure and format, line editing and revision services are a great option for businesses looking to refine and polish their messaging.

 * * *